UEFA coefficient

 In European football, the UEFA coefficients are statistics based in weighted arithmetic means used for ranking and seeding teams in club and international competitions.
-Introduced in 1979 for men's football tournaments, and after applied in women's football and futsal, the coefficients are calculated by UEFA, who administer football within Europe, as well as Armenia, Israel and the Asian parts of some transcontinental countries.
+Introduced in 1979 for men's football tournaments (country rankings only), and after applied in women's football and futsal, the coefficients are calculated by UEFA, who administer football within Europe, and the Asian parts of some transcontinental countries.

-The confederation publishes three types of rankings: one analysing a single season, one analysing a five-year span and another analysing a ten-year span.
-For men's competitions (discussed in this article), three sets of coefficients are calculated:
+The confederation publishes three types of rankings: one analysing a single season, a five-year span, and a ten-year span.
+For men's competitions, three sets of coefficients are calculated: